redteamcaliber/mimosa-rpm-package/docs/notes/uac-1.1-release-notes.md

 ### Hit Review
 - Added the ability to download hits to CSV file format.
 Links have now been added to hit review and host views.

+### Other
+- Added web clustering capability to enhance performance.
+- Resolved session related issue that was causing errors after being logged in for extensive periods of time.

 Mandiant-uac-ws-1.1-0/1 - February 12th, 2014
 ---------------------------------------------